SteveLauC/Notes/database/CMU15-445-2022-fall/Lecture3_Database_Storage_I.md

    >    want a tuple (say it is 20B), the almost all the 16KB is wasted.
 There
    >    is tradeoff.

-   4. Each page has a unique ID which enables the DBMS to map the Id to the phycial location.
-If the database is a single file, then ID can just be the page offset (indirection layer allowing us to move the phycial data freely, e.g. compact the data)
+   4. Each page has a unique ID which enables the DBMS to map the Id to the physical location.
+If the database is a single file, then ID can just be the page offset (indirection layer allowing us to move the physical data freely, e.g. compact the data)

       > Most systems map PageID to (path, offset)